jonassvedas/monciskes-wind/README.md

 In the search field type `monciskes-wind` to find the bot and start a conversation.
 Click `START` in the conversation window to enable the bot.

+Or you can simply find the bot clicking on the following link and following the instructions: https://t.me/monciskes_wind_bot

 ## For developers

+### How to test
+To avoid sending messages to all users during testing a test mode is available via the -q option.

 ### Dependencies

 Tesseract: